JulienPalard/Pipe/README.md

 assert euler6 == 25164150
 ```

-# Laxy evaluation
+# Lazy evaluation

 Using this module, you get lazy evaluation at two levels:
-- the object obtained by piping is a generator and will be evaluated only if needed
+- the object obtained by piping is a generator and will be evaluated only if needed,
 - within a series of pipe commands, only the elements that are actually needed will be evaluated.

 To illustrate: